PhroggDev/THM_Rooms/ide/ide.md

 ### 1. Nmap enumeration

-I used an **Aggressive** scan (the `-A` option) hoping to see more verbose version detection.
-The `-T4` can be used on the TryHackMe platform since the machines we attack are on a virtual private network.
+I used an [**Aggressive**](https://nmap.org/book/vscan-examples.html) scan (the `-A` option), while leaving most settings at their default values hoping to see slightly more verbose version detection.
+The `-T4` option can be used on the TryHackMe platform since the machines we attack are on a virtual private network using [private addressing space](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses).
 Tantamount to being on a LAN.
 In the field I would most likely reduce that to `-T3` or `-T2` to reduce the chance of being detected by an IDS or worse overwhelming a production server, despoiling my probe results.

 ```console
 # Nmap 7.92 scan initiated Sat Nov  6 22:10:06 2021 as: nmap -A -T4 -oA scans/nmap_init ide.thm